 If APT later offers helper libraries such as fonts-liberation, libayatana-appindicator1, libayatana-indicator7, or libdbusmenu-gtk4 as unused packages, review sudo apt autoremove and remove them only if nothing else on your system still depends on them.

-Refresh APT and verify that the package is gone while the repository still remains available.
+Refresh APT and confirm that the package is gone while the repository still remains available for a later reinstall.

 sudo apt update